TheRyanMonty/ServerManagement/README.md

 Add the public key to the authorized_keys file to each host and user you want to run ansible commands as:
 * ``` echo "<public_key_from_above>" >> ~/.ssh/authorized_keys```

-Create a yaml playbook for updates:
+Create a yaml playbook for updates (seperate out as needed):
 ```
 echo "- hosts: all
   become: true